 Exception: In an ASHA Collegiate Show within a regular ASHA show, no open collegiate riders may compete on a college team.

-A school may enter a team with less than 6 members as its representative, but teams with less than four members will not be eligible for Team Awards.
+A school may enter a team with less than six (6) members as its representatives, but teams with less than four members will not be eliqible for Team Awards.
 Each team member must ride a different horse.